sagemath/trac_to_gh/Issue 2583.md

 # Issue 2583: Sage 2.11.a0: doctest failure in plot.py due to #2580

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2583

 Original creator: mabshoff